 Romans 1:20-23 “For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.
 Professing to be wise, they became fools, and changed the glory of the incorruptible God into an image made like corruptible man—and birds and four-footed animals and creeping things.”

 If we neglect the spiritual we neglect 1/3 of who we are.
-Having worked in health care for the past 28years, I can appreciate how complex the physical is.
-If you only knew how many times a cardiologist with 15 years of schooling ends up guesses incorrectly as to whether someone is having a heart attack or not, it’s no wonder why psychiatrists are perplexed by the absolute complexity of the mind.
+Having worked in healthcare for the past 30 years, I can appreciate the complexity of the human body.
+If you only knew how many times a cardiologist has guessed incorrectly as to whether someone is having a heart attack or not, it’s no wonder why psychiatrists are perplexed by the absolute complexity of the mind.
 It’s no wonder David proclaimed in Psalm 139:14 “I will praise You, for I am fearfully and wonderfully made; Marvelous are Your works, And that my soul knows very well.”

-Wisdom has showcased itself in so many, I could never do it justice.
-From Daniel, Shadrach, Meshach, and Abednigo exiled in Babylon to the single leper who returned to give thanks to Jesus for healing him.
+Wisdom has showcased itself among so many, I could never do it justice.
+From Daniel, Shadrach, Meshach, and Abednego exiled in Babylon to the single leper who returned to give thanks to Jesus for healing him.

-Acts 12:22-23 “And they began to shout, “This is the voice of a god, not a man!”23Immediately, because Herod did not give glory to God, an angel of the Lord struck him down, and he was eaten by worms and died.”
+Acts 12:22-23 “And they began to shout, “This is the voice of a god, not a man!” immediately, because Herod did not give glory to God, an angel of the Lord struck him down, and he was eaten by worms and died.”

 The wisdom of Ruth lives on into Jewish folklore, from Rahab to Mary, Deborah to Esther, many women have shown themselves to be wise in history.
 Whether you admire a man or women who has excelled in wisdom, it’s important we listen to their advice.